byui-cse/cse251-course/week05/prepare.md

 ## Issues with sharing data between processes

-It was easy to create chared data structures that work between threads.
-This is because there is only one GIL running and all theads can share the program's memory.
+It was easy to create shared data structures that work between threads.
+This is because there is only one GIL running and all threads can share the program's memory.

 Processes in Python are different since when you create a process, you create a new GIL.
 Each process/GIL has it's own memory, stack, registers.
-The `multiprocessing` module supplies us with a few options for shareing data between processes.
+The `multiprocessing` module supplies us with a few options for sharing data between processes.

 First, lets review the problem in a few examples.
 In the following example from last lesson, we have three threads all sharing the same list.
 This list contains three values `[0, 0, 0]` before the threads are started and it is passed to each thread.